trevordevore/levurehelper-dataview_tree/README.md

 - `is leaf`
 - `level`
 - `child count`
+- `tree line styles`

 ```
 command DataForNode pNodeA, pRow, @rDataA, @rTemplateStyle
-  # Use pNodeA["id"] to locate data in your data ource to feed to rData...
+  # Use pNodeA["id"] to locate additional data in your data source to feed to rData...

-  # Assign values to keys in rDataA
+  # Move any values from pNodeA into rDataA that your row template may require
+  # For example:
+  put pNodeA["expanded"] into rDataA["expanded"]
+  put pNodeA["level"] into rDataA["level"]
+  put pNodeA["child count"] into rDataA["child count"]
+  put pNodeA["tree line styles"] into rDataA["tree line styles"]

   # Specify the row template style to use in rTemplateStyle
+  put "my style" into rTemplateStyle
 end DataForNode
 ```